| |

 10. Mental Slavery

-Coma Of Souls may have been technically the most advanced Kreator
+Upon its release Coma Of Souls was clearly the most technical Kreator

-release up to this point.
-The music is slightly more complex than on
+album up to that point.
+In general, the music is slightly more complex than on

-Extreme Aggression though unfortunately not as good.
-Although the
+Extreme Aggression though unfortunately not nearly as impressive.

-songwriting has taken another step forward, the result sounds strangely
+Although the songwriting has taken another step forward, the outcome sounds

 |